Ch1ffr3punk/identicons/README.md

 ## To match yubicrypt identicons:

-→ Copy the hex-encoded public key from yubicrypt
+→ Copy the hex-encoded signature component from yubicrypt

 → Paste it here → generate → you’ll see the exact same identicon